 4. Plant-Based Diets: A Universal Source of Spermidine

-Globally, plant-based diets are gaining popularity and are inherently rich in spermidine.
+Globally, plant-based diets are gaining popularity and are inherently high in spermidine content.

 The key question arises: Is eating spermidine-rich foods enough to reap the full benefits of Spermidine, especially for aging?